Chamber pot: Children's potties

-The term "potty" is used when discussing the toilet with small children, such as during potty training.
-It is also usually used to refer to the small, toilet-shaped devices made especially for potty training, which are similar to chamber pots.
-These "potties" are generally a large plastic bowl with an ergonomically-designed back and front to protect against splashes.
+The term "potty" is usually used to refer to the small, toilet-shaped devices made especially for children training to use the toilet, also called potty training, which are similar to chamber pots.
+These potties are generally a large plastic bowl with an ergonomically designed back and front to protect against splashes.
 They may have a built-in handle or grasp at the back to allow easy emptying and a non-slip bottom to prevent the child from sliding while in use.
 Some are given bright colors, and others may feature gentle or unoffensive drawings or cartoon characters.
-In many cases they are used since it is difficult for children to maneuver themselves up onto the normal toilet; in addition the larger opening in the regular toilet is much too wide for a child to sit over comfortably and not fall in without some type of aid.
-Their size means they can be packed away in a bag for days out or when camping with young children, and can be placed near or under beds for sufferers of nocturia or some other form of incontinence.
+In many cases they are used since it is difficult for children to maneuver themselves up onto the normal toilet; in addition the larger opening in the regular toilet is much too wide for a child to sit over comfortably and can be intimidating when they first start learning.
+The size of a potty chair means they can be packed away in a bag for days out or when camping with young children.

 Shapes and related items

 A chamber pot might be disguised in a sort of chair (a close stool).
 It might be stored in a cabinet with doors to hide it; this sort of nightstand was known as a commode, hence the latter word came to mean "toilet" as well.
 For homes without these items of furniture, the chamber pot was stored under the bed.

 The modern commode toilet and bedpan, used by bedbound or disabled persons, are variants of the chamber pot.

+A related item was the bourdalou or bourdaloue, a small handheld oblong ceramic pot used in 17th- and 18th-century France to allow women to urinate conveniently.
+This item, similar in shape to a deep gravy boat, could be held between the legs and urinated into while standing or crouching, with little risk of soiling their clothing.
+At the time, women did not customarily wear two-legged underwear as today.

 Cultural references

-"The Crabfish" is a 17th century folk song about what is most likely a common lobster, stored in a chamber pot by an unwise fisherman.
+"The Crabfish" is a 17th-century folk song about what is most likely a common lobster, stored in a chamber pot by an unwise fisherman.
 The moral of the song is that one should look into a chamberpot before using it.

-Philippine mythology recounts that giving newlyweds a chamberpot assures them of prosperity.
+Philippine mythology recounts that giving newlyweds a chamber pot assures them of prosperity.
 President Elpidio Quirino, as part of a smear campaign against him, was falsely rumoured to possess a golden arinola.

-Thomas More in his satire Utopia had chamberpots made out of gold.
+In his satire Utopia, Thomas More had chamberpots made out of gold.